- Written by Ben Jacklet

 No car?
 No license?
 Bald tires?
 No desire to drive bumper-to-bumper on icy roads?
+Tired of getting parked out?
 No worries.
 You can still travel up to enjoy Mount Hood in winter.
 Here are some options.

 Buses to Meadows: Mt.
 Hood Meadows offers a wide variety of transit options from Metro Portland to the resort, and given their parking problems they would love for you to ride transit.
-Meadows runs weekend shuttles from Portland, plus buses on Tuesdays, Wednesdays and Thursdays.
+Meadows runs weekend shuttles from Portland, plus buses on Tuesdays, Wednesdays and Thursdays, plus peak day shuttles from Hood River.
 Day visitors who take the shuttles can get reduced lift tickets.
 There are also programs for youth, high school students and college students.
 Meadows has a list of transportation options you can use to find your best choice.

 Catch a Ride: If you're in a hurry to get to the slopes, the fastest way is usually by 4X4.
 And you don't need to stand out by the highway freezing your thumb off to catch a ride.
 ODOT operates a carpool resource called drivelessconnect.com.
 There is also a Facebook Ride Share group that you can join here.